syncfusion/blazor-docs/src/gantt/gantt-chart/filtering.md

 ### Clear Search by External Button

-You can pass the `empty` string to `Search` method, to clear the searched Gantt records from external button.
+You can pass the `empty` string to `SearchAsync` method, to clear the searched Gantt records from external button.

 ```csharp
 @using Syncfusion.Blazor.Gantt